 Coercivity, Hci or iHc

 The temperatures above which ferromagnetic materials become paramagnetic, losing substantially all of their permanent magnetic properties.
-Some references state materials become non-magnetic above the Curie temperature.
+Some references state that materials become nonmagnetic above the Curie temperature.

 A material condition where a ringing AC field has reduced the remanent induction to or near zero.
 A ringing AC field is a continually decreasing sinusoidal field.
 A pulsed DC field can be used to achieve gross demagnetization, but with much effort and with residual local magnetization.